 The reviewed work have used gestures of various languages and it was shown that less attention has been given to YSL.
-This study, therefore, developed a hand gesture recognition system for Yorùbá numerals.
-This is with the view to enhance communication skills between hearing and hearing-impaired people in Yorùbá communities.
+The study developed a gesture recognition system for Yorùbá numerals with the view to enhancing communication skills between hearing impaired people in Yorùbá communities.